ilpenSE/EliteRising-1.19/README.md

 A: You can use /config <config> <get/set> <value> for this.
 Already, the language set is like this and comes from here.
 You can change language, grace period time (at least 1 minute) and inviting expire time for now.

 Q: HOW CAN I SHOW STATS? \
-A: Ufortunately, you cannot see your private stats but you can see MVPs with kills, taken damage, assists and dealt damage after the game.
+A: Unfortunately, you cannot see your private stats but you can see MVPs with kills, taken damage, assists and dealt damage after the game.

 ## v1.4 Patch Notes // STATS UPDATE
 Many bug fixes, new commands